MGN3/CRUD-JDBC-MySQL/README.md

 # CRUD-JDBC-MySQL
-CRUD functionalities in a MySQL database.
+CRUD functionalities using Java and MySQL.